tjarvstrand/linesman/README.md

 - `allow`: Allows imports of files that match the target glob into files that match the source glob.
 - `deny`: Denies imports of files that match the target glob into files that match the source glob.

+Matching is performed using the [glob](https://pub.dev/packages/glob) package, which means you can use wildcards and other glob patterns to specify your source and target files.

+Globs can be specified with a `package:<package_name>/` prefix to match files in a specific package.
+If no such prefix is present, the glob will only match files in the current package.

 The ordering of rules matters.
 Subsequent rules will override previous ones if they match the same source and target.

-Matching is performed using the [glob](https://pub.dev/packages/glob) package, which means you can use wildcards and other glob patterns to specify your source and target files.

 If no rules are defined, or if a particular rule is not defined, the default behavior is defined by the `allowByDefault` setting, which itself defaults to `true`.